stellecodes/tp/docs/UserGuide.md

 Notes:
 * A student can be linked to a maximum of 2 parents (e.g., mother and father).
 * A parent can be linked to multiple students (e.g., their children).
-* Links are bidirectional — linking a student to a parent automatically links the parent to that student.
 * Link relationships are automatically saved in the data file and reloaded when the app restarts.
 * Deleting a contact automatically removes all links associated with that contact.

 ### Unlinking a student and parent : `unlink`
-Removes an existing link between a student and a parent contact.
+Removes an existing link between a student and a parent contact, so you cannot see their names under each other's contact.

 Format: `unlink sn/STUDENT_NAME [sp/STUDENT_PHONE] pn/PARENT_NAME [pp/PARENT_PHONE]`